 Many people worry about what happens if they cannot work or need financial help because of the effects of their condition.
 Fortunately for many, with good therapy and management their condition can be controlled and allow for a full and active working life.
-But if you find that, even for a short period of time, you are likely to need help, there is a wide range of disability-related financial support, including benefits, tax credits, payments, grants and concessions.
-The best source of information is the official government website (www.gov. uk/financial-help-disabled).
+But if you find that, even for a short period of time, you are likely to need help, visit the applicable websites listed below.
 You can also contact your local government or council office, where you should be directed to the appropriate resource and information.
-You may also wish to speak to your local Citizen Advice Bureau (CAB).